werocketry/Hyperion-II/README.md

 ### `rasAeroII/`

-Placeholder for analyses or configurations related to RASAero II simulations.
+Placeholder for files related to RASAero II simulations.

 ### `schematics/`